alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`TraverseSequential` contributes the traversal policy:
+`TraverseSequential` contributes the following policy:

 * list traversal is deferred until `Run()`;
 * `action` is invoked during that traversal;